-Since QBP for bilateral hip and knee replacements was introduced in 2014, (i.e. two years after the HBAM reform was launched) these procedures were directly affected only by HBAM (and not by QBP) in 2012-2013.
+Since QBPs for bilateral hip and knee replacements were introduced in 2014, (i.e. two years after the HBAM reform was launched) these procedures were directly affected only by HBAM (and not by QBP) in 2012-2013.
 The fact that QBPs were phased in gradually for different procedures thus allows us to separately estimate the impact of HBAM and QBP for bilateral hip and knee replacements as long as no spillover effects are assumed from closely related unilateral orthopedic procedures.

 In our models, as control populations we use comparable patients residing in the Canadian provinces of Alberta (AB) and British Columbia (BC).
 This choice is dictated by two main reasons.
 First, their funding mechanics are similar to Ontario and remained unchanged during the study period.
 In 2007-2018 Alberta had neither QBP nor HBAM payment mechanisms in orthopedic care, while British Columbia had only HBAM analogous to Ontario.
-Second, BC and AB are the third and forth biggest provinces in Canada, respectively after French-speaking Quebec, which runs a largely different healthcare system and collects health-related data according to standards different from the rest of Canada.
+Second, BC and AB are the third and fourth biggest provinces in Canada, thus providing us with better sample sizes.